DevExpress/devextreme-documentation/concepts/05 UI Components/CheckBox/00 Getting Started with CheckBox/10 Specify the Initial Value.md

-The CheckBox can be in one of the following states depending on the [value](/Documentation/ApiReference/UI_Components/dxCheckBox/Configuration/#value) property's value:
+The CheckBox can be in one of the following states depending on its [value](/Documentation/ApiReference/UI_Components/dxCheckBox/Configuration/#value):

 - checked
 the [value](/Documentation/ApiReference/UI_Components/dxCheckBox/Configuration/#value) is `true`